ansible-collections/amazon.aws/docs/community.aws.cloudfront_info.rst

     # Note: These examples do not set authentication details, see the AWS Guide for details.

-    # Get a summary of distributions
+    - name: Get a summary of distributions community.aws.cloudfront_info:
-    - cloudfront_info:
         summary: true
       register: result

-    # Get information about a distribution
+    - name: Get information about a distribution community.aws.cloudfront_info:
-    - cloudfront_info:
         distribution: true
         distribution_id: my-cloudfront-distribution-id
       register: result_did
     - debug:
         msg: "{{ result_did['cloudfront']['my-cloudfront-distribution-id'] }}"

-    # Get information about a distribution using the CNAME of the cloudfront distribution.
+    - name: Get information about a distribution using the CNAME of the cloudfront distribution. community.aws.cloudfront_info:
-    - cloudfront_info:
         distribution: true
         domain_name_alias: www.my-website.com
       register: result_website